 For AIBC application fees, see Bulletin 1: Fees, Fines and Charges.

 Employment in an architectural firm is not mandatory at the time of application to the IAP.
 However, you will need employment to progress through the work experience requirements of the IAP.
-More information about suitable work experience scenarios can be found in the Internship in Architecture Program Manual (PDF) and Appendix B: Specific Canadian Architectural Licensing Authorities (CALA) Requirements (PDF).
+More information about suitable work experience scenarios can be found in the Internship in Architecture Program Manual (PDF) and Appendix B: Specific Regulatory Organizations of Architecture in Canada (ROAC) Requirements (PDF).

 Prior to accepting employment, it is your responsibility to ensure that the position offered will provide the required scope of experience, and that the experience situation will meet the approval of the AIBC.
 Intern architects seeking employment are encouraged to monitor the Job Opportunities listing on the AIBC web site.
 You can also research architectural firms by viewing member firm profiles and web sites available through the AIBC’s searchable online directory.